modir/using-laminas-framework-book/version2/docs/intro.md

 rules, code formatting rules, etc. Laminas Framework defines such standard [here](https://github.com/laminas/laminas/wiki/Coding-Standards).
 All the code in Laminas follows the rules described in that document.

-T> If you plan to write a laminas-based website, it is recommended that you follow the same standard for your own code.
+> If you plan to write a laminas-based website, it is recommended that you follow the same standard for your own code.
 This will
-T> make your code consistent and easier to extend and support by other people.
+> make your code consistent and easier to extend and support by other people.

 ## Supported Operating Systems